Meet Our Training Team

 Kyle lives in Atlantic Beach, Florida where she is a stay at home mother of two young children (Elijah, 6 and Liza,3).
 Kyle was first introduced to LifeWays by the Playgarden by the Sea in Jacksonville Beach, Florida in 2014.
 From her first visit to that cozy beach cottage, Kyle knew she had found something special and set out to learn as much as she could about LifeWays and Waldorf education.
 She enjoys hiking, biking, cooking and spending time at the beach with her family.
 Kyle's previous experience includes working with the Florida House of Representatives.

-Tiffany resides in the magical Sonoran Desert with her husband and four children and is currently the Parent/Child Director for the Tucson Waldorf School.
-She completed her LifeWays Early Childhood Certificate in Phoenix, AZ in March 2018 while serving as both the Administrative Assistant and cook.
-She also has a degree in business finance, and has completed the Mothering Arts postpartum training.
+Tiffany completed her LifeWays Early Childhood Certificate in Phoenix, AZ in March 2018 while serving as both the Administrative Assistant and cook.
+She also has a degree in business finance, and has completed the Mothering Arts postpartum training and a number of other early childhood trainings.

 She has had a lifelong dream to work with young children.
 She discovered Waldorf Education shortly after her first child was born.
-She started a home school group that began by celebrating festivals, has had an in-home program and later taught in the kindergarten at Desert Marigold Waldorf school prior to her current position.
-She is fulfilling her dream to bring the life-changing LifeWays training to her community in Tucson.
+She started a home school group that began by celebrating festivals, has had an in-home program and later taught in the kindergarten at Desert Marigold Waldorf.
+She then went on to establish a 70 family Parent & Child program at Tucson Waldorf School and currently she is supporting Waldorf Homeschool families though Seasons of Seven and is a lead teacher at a cottage school.
+She is fulfilling her dream to bring the life-changing LifeWays training to her community.